Computer Science and Engineering (CSE)

-Where else can you go where you can get real-world experience in the classroom and then work for Fortune 500 companies, large private organizations, non-profits or mission organizations?
-Where else can you go that will offer you studies in systems, new media, missions…and in a state-of-the-art science complex?
-And let’s not forget that you will be attending a university that has been ranked number one in the Midwest by U.S. News and World Report for 6 years in a row.
+Where else can you go where you can get hands on experience in the classroom and then work for Fortune 500 companies, large private organizations, non-profits or mission organizations?
+Taylor offers studies in systems, new media, and missions in a state-of-the-art science complex.
+And you will be attending a university that has been ranked number one in the Midwest by U.S. News and World Report for seven years in a row.

-Most important, there is nowhere else you can go where the faculty will be as intentional in knowing you and helping you build your faith.
-You will learn to think critically, ethically and theologically about the work that you will do no matter where God places you after graduation.
-We prepare you for the next 40+ years of your life…not just the 4 years you spend at Taylor.
-Don’t believe us?
-Please read testimonies from current students and alumni about the experience they had at Taylor in the CSE department.
+Most importantly, our faculty will be as intentional in knowing you and helping you build your faith, as they will while helping you learn to think critically, ethically and theologically about the work you will do, no matter where God places you after graduation.
+We prepare you for the next 40+ years of your life – not just the 4 years you spend at Taylor.
+Read testimonies from current students and alumni about the experience they had at Taylor in the CSE department.

-- CSCC Competition – Taylor University participates in a smaller regional contest held in conjunction with the Midwest meeting of the Corsortium for Computing Sciences in Colleges.
-We have historically done very well in this competition usually finishing in the top two positions.
-Additionally, since 2006 we have provided the software and expertise to run this competition.
+- CCSC Competition: Taylor University participates in a smaller regional contest held in conjunction with the Midwest meeting of the Corsortium for Computing Sciences in Colleges.
+We placed third in the CCSC competition in 2013.
+Since 2006, we have provided the software and expertise to run this competition.

-- Taylor University Programming Competition - In the past, Taylor has hosted an open competition and opened it to other Indiana schools as well as other Christian colleges and universities.
-The Indiana schools came to participate on site and the Christian colleges participated via the web.
-We have historically done quite well in this competition as well.
-The most recent instance of this competition was in 2009.
-As might be expected, we use our home-grown software to host this competition as well and receive similar positive feedback during this competition.
+- Taylor University Programming Competition: Taylor has received positive feedback for the open competition we host for other Indiana schools as well as other Christian colleges and universities.
+The Indiana schools that come participate on site and the Christian colleges participated via the web.
+We have historically done well in this competition.
+As might be expected, we have developed our own software to host this competition.

-Internships provide CSE majors with the opportunity to apply their learning in job situations in industry, software start-ups, corporations and missions organizations.
-Our interns generally get great reviews from employers who cite both their technical knowledge, their interpersonal skills, and their sense of responsibility.
-Many interns are told that a position is available for them upon graduation, if they so choose.
+Internships provide CSE majors with the opportunity to apply their learning in job situations in industry, software start-ups, corporations, and missions organizations.
+Our interns generally get great reviews from employers who cite their technical knowledge, interpersonal skills, and sense of responsibility.
+Many interns are told a position is available for them upon graduation, if they so choose.
 See what employers have said about CSE interns.

-All CSE students work on real-world projects.
-In a group environment.
-We feel it is pivotal that students learn how to work in groups to get work done, because that is how work is done in the real world.
+All CSE students work on real-world projects in a group environment.
+We feel it is pivotal students learn how to work in groups to get work done, because that is how work is done in the real world.
 We prepare you to problem-solve people issues and technology issues.

-- Missions – In partnership with the Taylor Center for Missions Computing, CSE students can use and develop their computing skills while serving the Kingdom.
-J-term of 2011, for example, saw a CSE team travel to Carlisle, England to serve at Operation Mobilization (OM), contributing directly to a complex software system that will help operate and manage OM's global ministry.
+- Missions: In partnership with the Taylor Center for Missions Computing, CSE students can use and develop their computing skills while serving the Kingdom.
+During J-term 2011, a CSE team traveled to England to serve at Operation Mobilization (OM), and contributed directly to a complex software system that will help operate and manage OM's global ministry.
 This trip echoed CSE's very first missions computing trip: a 1979 project aboard one of OM's missions ships.
-Again in 2013, CSE expects to send a team of between eight and twelve students to serve at OM during J-term.
+CSE expects to send another team of students to serve at OM during J-term of 2013.

-- Lighthouse - Students are highly encouraged to participate in a J-Term Lighthouse trip.
+- Lighthouse: Students are highly encouraged to participate in a J-Term Lighthouse trip.
 These 3-week missions trips go all over the world.
-Students engage in service projects, compassionate ministries, community development, teaching English, performing arts, leadership development, evangelism, discipleship and other ministries under the direction of faculty sponsors and international hosts.
-Two dozen recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore and Thailand.
+Students engage in service projects, compassionate ministries, community development, teaching English, performing arts, leadership development, evangelism, discipleship and more under the direction of faculty sponsors and international hosts.
+Recent Lighthouse destinations include: India, the Czech Republic, Paraguay, Ethiopia, Guatemala, Southeast Asia, Ecuador, Singapore and Thailand.

-- Community Service - CSE is regularly involved in service to the community, both locally and globally.
-For example, CSE students and a faculty advisor created the Books for Bingham project, an initiative to collect and donate several pallets of books and computers for a fledgling Christian college in Nigeria.
+- Community Service: CSE is regularly involved in service to the community, both locally and globally.
+For example, CSE students and a faculty advisor created the Books for Bingham project, an initiative to collect and donate several pallets of books and computers for an underdeveloped Christian college in Nigeria.
 Locally, CSE supports the community by contributing computers, network equipment, and the expertise of faculty and students to schools like The King's Academy, a nearby Christian academy for K-12 students.